-Introducing half hour free parking in the city centre will have significant financial implications for the City, as mentioned earlier in this Report.
+Introducing half hour free parking in the city centre will have significant financial implications for the City, as mentioned earlier in Report CJ170-10/18.

 There will be some financial implications with exempting additional types of development from needing planning approval, but this reduction in revenue will be minimal.